Tuesday, September 13th, 2016 | 7 min read

 In the weeks leading up to the school year, brands roll out the social campaigns they’ve spent months on.
-Considering that total spending on K-12 and college supplies is expected to reach nearly $76 billion this year, it’s no surprise that companies dedicate a lot of time to thinking of ways to make their back-to-school campaigns bigger and better than ever.
+Considering that total spending for K-12 and college-related supplies is projected to reach $82.8 billion this year, it’s no surprise that companies dedicate a lot of time to making their back-to-school campaigns bigger and better than ever.

 So, what does a great campaign look like?
 Here are just a few examples of back-to-school social efforts that passed with flying colors.

 The Staples For Students campaign (aka #StaplesforStudents) supports education efforts in a couple of important ways.
 First, it offers a huge incentive to shop at Staples stores for back-to-school supplies: Customers who spend $25 at a Staples get a chance to win a $50,000 scholarship, or one of four $25,000 scholarships.

 Staples has once again teamed up with DonorsChoose.org to generate support for teachers and students.
 Shoppers can choose to support their favorite classrooms at local Staples locations, and the chain will match donations during the back-to-school season.

 The company has also teamed up with Jessica Alba this year to raise the campaign’s profile.
 With Alba as the voice of this year’s campaign, Staples hopes to see more participation in its charitable giving promotion.
 As a mother of school-aged children herself, Alba understands the excitement around the season, and the challenges it poses for parents.

 The Staples for Students campaign is a winner not just because of its star power, but because it directly supports hardworking teachers and students across the country who might otherwise struggle to afford all of their necessary classroom materials.

 At a time when back to school ads can come across as overly consumerist, the Staples campaign shines an important light on the teachers who play such a critical role in the development of children across the country.